Keeping the Goal the Goal: Lessons from the 2014 Vancouver NSCA Conference

 Guido Van Ryssgam an very exprienced Athletic Therapist, who has worked with several major league baseball players spoke about some keys to recovering from a shoulder injury.
 He also demonstrated how to screen for a potential shoulder injury with a seated straight arm press-up test.

-Although it good to see that we are on the right track about assiting clients with their shoulder injury recovery I still picked up a some good tips.
+Although it good to see that we are on the right track about assisting clients with their shoulder injury recovery I still picked up a some good tips.

-- always make sure that neck is a netural position during shoulder activities
+- always make sure that neck is a natural position during shoulder activities

 - strengthen serratus anterior as well as lower trapezius